Δυστυχώς όχι. Πριν ένα χρόνο περίπου πίνακας του Balthus έγινε

 -refuses-remove-balthus-painting-despite/

-When I went to the Metropolitan Museum of Art this past weekend
+When I went to the Metropolitan Museum of Art this past weekend,

 I was shocked to see a painting that depicts a young girl in a sexually suggestive pose.
 Balthus' painting, Thérèse Dreaming, is an evocative portrait of a prepubescent girl relaxing on a chair with her legs up and underwear exposed.